 We invite you to be mindful of the setting and context you are working in to determine which terminology to use.
 Additionally, when deciding which terms, including pronouns, to use, ask the person what language feels best to them.
 Consider using “liberating language” [Britt Hawthorne] and gender-neutral alternatives when you are unsure what terms affirm an individual1.

-Please use the following glossary (page 2) and see the suggested terminology (page 3) for reference while reading the MN-WHRC and for use in practice.
+Please use the following glossary and see the suggested terminology (Table 1) for reference while reading the MN-WHRC and for use in practice.
 This glossary is not comprehensive; it will be continued to be updated annually by MCH students enrolled in PUBH 6630 at the University Minnesota School of Public Health.

 Someone who gives birth, regardless of their gender identity, which may be female, male, nonbinary, or other6.